ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-gb.md

 >
 > The following instructions describe the most common way to transfer a domain name, valid for most Top Level Domains (TLD).
 However, the specific rules for processes regarding TLDs are solely defined by the appropriate allocation authority i.e. the **registry**.
 Registrars such as OVHcloud must adhere to these rules and have no influence over registry decisions.
 >
-> The exact procedure for domain transfers may therefore vary, especially in case of some country-code TLDs (ccTLD, such as .lu, .uk., .hk, .ro) and a few special purpose TLDs (.am, .fm, etc.).
+> The exact procedure for domain transfers may therefore vary, especially in case of some country-code TLDs (ccTLD, such as .lu, .uk, .hk, .ro) and a few special purpose TLDs (.am, .fm, etc.).
 Transfers might also be prohibited for various reasons, e.g. outstanding payment, abuse case or registry lock.
 >
 > We recommend to consult the following resources in case of any doubt:
 >